OverSurge/PS1-Argonaut-Reverse/Documentation/Data formats/Level.md

 ### Lighting

-BRender's lighting **doesn't** seem to use light sources (with a color and an intensity for example).
+This level format **doesn't** seem to use light sources (with a position, a color and an intensity for example).
 Instead, levels' lighting is pre-rendered and stored as one color per vertex, for each vertex in the level.
 Usually, there is one lighting data structure for each subchunk (+ one for each additional lighting header), but there can be more in case of "dynamic" lighting (for example, near the fireplace in the common room).

-## File structure (in Harry Potter)
+## File structure

 > I cannot document the Croc level format yet, as I haven't managed to reverse it entirely.
 There are sound effects, textures and strings inside it (+ usual stuff there is in the newer format).
 >